zoharl3/minimize_cpp_header/README.md

 # Minimize a C++ header
-Given a C++ header, this tool creates a lean header file from it that removes definitions (function bodies) and includes only declarations.
+Given a C++ header, this tool creates a similar lean header file without definitions (function bodies) and that includes only declarations.
-The purpose is to reduce compilation time of a critical file by moving template instantiation to a separate file.
+The purpose is to reduce compilation time of a critical cpp file that includes it by moving template instantiation to a separate file.

 The tool is built using clang LLVM.
 Using libtooling, the input file goes through the first part of the compilation, and an AST is created.
 The command-line options are similar to clang:

 `min_header --help`

+For example, you can supply an additional include directory with an argument `-I<dir>`.
 The input file must pass compilation successfully.
-It should have an extension that implies a C++ file (.hh, .hpp).
+It should have an extension that clang associates with a C++ file (e.g., .hh, .hpp).

 I'll demonstrate the tool on the following example step-by-step.

-Two input files, `header.hpp`
+The app consists of two input files, `header.hpp`:

 ```cpp
 template <class T>